 There are two distinct types of farmland in Namibia – communal and commercial farms.
 In the commercial farming areas, land is parceled up into privately owned farms that may be used for livestock, game farming, hunting or ecotourism.
 In the communal areas, the land is owned by the state, but inhabited by people who farm with cattle, sheep and goats.
 Although trophy hunting on commercial farms in Namibia is worthy of consideration as part of the hunting debate, I will focus here on communal farmlands.

-This situation changed with new legislation brought in by the independent Namibian government in 1996.
+This situation changed with new legislation by the independent Namibian government in 1996.
 The essence of this legislation was to give Namibians living in communal areas rights to utilise their wildlife sustainably and to benefit directly from ecotourism in their regions.
 The main prerequisite for these rights was that the people formed local institutions to manage and conserve wildlife within self-defined areas; these institutions are known as conservancies.
-Democratically elected committees run the conservancies, to manage the wildlife and money coming from wildlife-related activities within their boundaries.
-Through their conservancies, local people are now able to charge trophy hunters and ecotourism operators for using the peoples’ natural resources.
+Democratically elected committees run the conservancies to manage the wildlife and money from wildlife-related activities within their boundaries.
+Through their conservancies, local people can now charge trophy hunters and ecotourism operators for using the peoples’ natural resources.

-Three of the five conservancies in the southern Kunene sub-region, with whom I work closely, have stable income from hunting and ecotourism, the fourth relies only on hunting and the fifth relies solely on ecotourism.
-The first three indicated that roughly one third of their income (R120 000-150 000 per year) is derived from trophy hunting, the rest coming from ecotourism and other forms of wildlife hunting (e.g. for meat).
+Three of the five conservancies in the southern Kunene sub-region, with whom I work closely, have a stable income from hunting and ecotourism; the fourth relies only on hunting, and the fifth relies solely on ecotourism.
+The first three indicated that roughly one-third of their income (R120 000-150 000 per year) is derived from trophy hunting, the rest coming from ecotourism and other forms of wildlife hunting (e.g. for meat).
 Together, these conservancies manage 10 835 km2, home to approximately 5 900 people.

-The conservancy that currently relies exclusively on trophy hunting, generates R100 000 annually but is in the process of building an ecotourism lodge to increase their income-generating potential.
-One of the main reasons that this conservancy has been slow to realise its ecotourism potential is that it is not as scenic as the other conservancies in the region.
+The conservancy which currently relies exclusively on trophy hunting generates R100 000 annually but is in the process of building an ecotourism lodge to increase its income-generating potential.
+One of the main reasons this conservancy has been slow to realise its ecotourism potential is that it is not as scenic as the other conservancies in the region.
 Thus, investors have started with the more spectacular conservancies, leaving this one to depend on hunting.
 Without trophy hunting, this conservancy – covering 2 290 km2, home to 1 300 people – would simply not exist.

 Finally, one conservancy has chosen to rely solely on income from ecotourism and not to allow any kind of hunting in their area.
-The reasons for this decision are multiple, but it is important to note that the local people decided to use only ecotourism themselves.
+The reasons for this decision are multiple, but it is important to note that the local people decided to use only ecotourism.
 This is the smallest of the five conservancies (286 km2, home to 230 people), yet it is a hotspot for ecotourism, as it has a famous rock art site within its boundary.
-Several lodges and a campsite operate within this relatively small area, and there is simply not enough space to include trophy hunting – gunshots are not appreciated by most eco-tourists!
+Several lodges and a campsite operate within this relatively small area, and there is simply not enough space to include trophy hunting – most eco-tourists do not appreciate gunshots!
 Simply put, it made more sense for this conservancy to rely on ecotourism alone.

 The main species hunted in all conservancies are antelope.
 As illogical as it may sound, allowing conservancies to kill antelope has been the primary reason for the recent increase in the range and population numbers of antelope species in the region.
-Hunting in the Kunene region has shifted from being an uncontrolled, illegal past-time for a large number of local people to being a controlled, legal form of income-generation from a small number of foreign hunters.
+Hunting in the Kunene region has shifted from being an uncontrolled, illegal past-time for many local people to being a controlled, legal form of income generation from a small number of foreign hunters.
 After recovering from severe drought and intense poaching in the 1980s, wildlife populations increased and started stabilising after the establishment of communal conservancies.
 From 2003-2011, annual road-based game counts have shown that the main prey species in the Kunene region (springbok, gemsbok and mountain zebra) have either maintained their population numbers or increased.

 Each conservancy is granted a hunting quota of game animals by the government; they then reach a bilateral agreement with a trophy-hunting operator.
-In this agreement, the trophy hunter agrees to pay a certain amount of money for each antelope shot in the conservancy (amongst other conditions).
-The conservancy sends one or more of its employees with the hunting operator and client when on safari, to ensure that they comply with the terms of agreement.
-The conservancy then records the numbers of animals shot by the hunter and ensures that he pays them for what he shoots, and that he does not shoot more than the agreed quota.
+In this agreement, the trophy hunter agrees to pay a certain amount for each antelope shot in the conservancy (amongst other conditions).
+The conservancy sends one or more of its employees with the hunting operator and client when on safari to ensure that they comply with the terms of the agreement.
+The conservancy then records the number of animals shot by the hunter and ensures that he pays them for what he shoots and that he does not shoot more than the agreed quota.

-In two of the conservancies, I investigated the livestock losses in more detail for the period 2010-2012.
+In two conservancies, I investigated the livestock losses in more detail for 2010-2012.
 Farmers lost livestock (cattle, donkeys, horses, sheep and goats) to the value of N$ 91 000 per year in one conservancy and N$ 196 600 per year in the other.
-Both conservancies support the full gamut of predator species (i.e. all cat species, hyenas, jackals and baboons) and have thus occasionally sold lion, leopard and cheetah to their respective trophy hunters.
+Both conservancies support the full gamut of predator species (i.e. all cat species, hyenas, jackals and baboons).
+They have thus occasionally sold lion, leopard and cheetah to their respective trophy hunters.
 The fact that these predators have a direct value is thus a primary argument that conservancy managers use to pacify their members who regularly lose valuable livestock to these species.
 Furthermore, the value given to predators by trophy hunters is much easier to explain to local farmers than the nebulous concept that eco-tourists enjoy seeing these species.

 Although the value of lions as trophies is an important argument for their conservation, the conservationists in the region are continually working to find other ways to place a tangible value on the species.
-These ideas include charging tourists to the region per lion sighting and/or employing local people to act as ‘lion-guides’.
-Replacing lion trophy hunting with strategies depending solely on ecotourism may be in the pipeline, but these ideas will only be realised if they are fully supported by the ecotourism industry.
+These ideas include charging tourists to the region per lion sighting and/or employing local people to act as ‘lion guides’.
+Replacing lion trophy hunting with strategies depending solely on ecotourism may be in the pipeline, but these ideas will only be realised if the ecotourism industry fully supports them.
 In the meantime, however, we continue to use the lion’s trophy ‘price tag’ as an incentive for their conservation.
 If a blanket ban were to be placed on hunting the species, or if the hunting market were reduced (i.e. if the U.S.A. places lions on their list of endangered species), we would lose this bargaining chip.

 Moving beyond the conservation of carnivores, we must remember that conservancies cover portions of a larger ecosystem.
-The existence of conservancies means that species such as elephant and rhino that are threatened with poaching across the rest of Africa find a safe haven in Namibia.
+The existence of conservancies means that species such as elephant and rhino threatened with poaching across the rest of Africa find a haven in Namibia.
 This protection is based entirely on the principle of local ownership – the communities living in conservancies are the legal owners of the wildlife they live with.
-As legal owners, they are allowed to use many species through a system of sustainable trophy hunting.
+As legal owners, they can use many species through sustainable trophy hunting.
 Creating laws that dismiss these ownership rights will undermine the best example of community conservation in Africa.